kubernetes-sigs/kueue/site/content/en/docs/tasks/run/multikueue/job.md

 When `JobManagedBy` is enabled in your cluster we recommend configuring Kueue to enable the `MultiKueueBatchJobWithManagedBy` feature gate.

-When `MultiKueueBatchJobWithManagedBy` is enabled the Job is processed by MultiKueue, which effectively reflects the job state in the management cluster.
+When `MultiKueueBatchJobWithManagedBy` is enabled the current status of a Job being executed by MultiKueue on a worker cluster is live-updated on the management cluster.

-So regardless of the number of clusters, all states of all jobs are available in the management cluster.

-This in turn allows you to track the progress of a job as it occurs.
+This gives the users and automation tools the ability to track the progress of Job status (.status) without lookup to the worker cluster, making MultiKueue transparent from that perspective.

 ### Cluster with JobManagedBy disabled